xohw/MD6-FPGA-implementation/README.md

 # Python Libraries

-The libraries required to run the algorithm by a Python file as follows (Not relevant for the GUI files where it includes it automatically):
+The libraries required to run the algorithm by a Python file as follows (Not relevant for the GUI files since they are included automatically):

 **For MD6_CF**